 However, issuing debt to Government accounts does not have any of the current credit market effects of borrowing from the public.
 It is an internal transaction of the Government, made between two accounts that are both within the Government itself.
 Issuing debt to a Government account is not a current transaction of the Government with the public; it is not financed by private savings and does not compete with the private sector for available funds in the credit market.
-While such issuance provides the account with assets-a binding claim against the Treasury- those assets are fully offset by the increased liability of the Treasury to pay the claims, which will ultimately be covered by the collection of revenues or by borrowing.
-Similarly, the current interest earned by the Government account on its Treasury securities does not need to be financed by other resources.
+While such issuance provides the account with assets-a binding claim against the Treasury- those assets are fully offset by the

-&lt;sup>3 For the purposes of the Budget, "debt held by the public" is defined as debt held by investors outside of the Federal Government, both domestic and foreign, including U.S. State and local governments and foreign governments.
+3 For the purposes of the Budget, "debt held by the public" is defined as debt held by investors outside of the Federal Government, both domestic and foreign, including U.S. State and local governments and foreign governments.
 It also includes debt held by the Federal Reserve.

-&lt;sup>4 The term "agency debt" is defined more narrowly in the budget than customarily in the securities market, where it includes not only the debt of the Federal agencies listed in Table 20-4, but also certain Government-guaranteed securities and the debt of the Governmentsponsored enterprises listed in Table 7-7 in the supplemental materials to the "Credit and Insurance" chapter.
-(Table 7-7 is available at: https://www.whitehouse.gov/omb/analytical-perspectives/.)
+4 The term "agency debt" is defined more narrowly in the budget than customarily in the securities market, where it includes not only the debt of the Federal agencies listed in Table 21-4, but also certain

+Government-guaranteed securities and the debt of the Governmentsponsored enterprises listed in the supplemental materials to the "Credit and Insurance" chapter of this volume.
+(These supplemental materials are available at: https://whitehouse.gov/omb/analytical-perspectives/.)

-Table 20-2.
+Table 21-2.
 FEDERAL GOVERNMENT FINANCING AND DEBT